Samritishrma/sigma-demo/README.md

-# sigma-demo
+# Sigma-demo
-This is a demo for git and github class.
+This is a Demo for git and github class.

+# Teacher
+Shradha khapra

+# Student
+Samriti-Sigma student